Arthur Godfrey: Allegations of anti-Semitism

+According to the Bal Harbour Village website, The Kenilworth Hotel opened in December of 1946.
+The hotel did not have a "No Jews" policy in the 1920's as it wasn't opened.
+Godfrey started broadcasting from The Kenilworth in 1953 and the hotel continued during the 50's and 60's to maintain its "No Jews" policy.

-Dick Cavett, in an opinion piece for the New York Times (July 16, 2010), calls the accusations of anti-Semitism "...purest nonsense".
+Dick Cavett, in an opinion piece for the New York Times (July 16, 2010), calls the accusations of anti-Semitism "purest nonsense".

 Later life

-Godfrey was an avid hunter who teamed with professional hunters to kill big-game animals on safari in Africa, employing helicopters to gain close access to his prey.
+Godfrey was an avid hunter who teamed with professional guides to hunt big-game animals on safari in Africa.

 In 1959, Godfrey began suffering chest pains.
 Examination by physicians revealed a mass in his chest that could have been lung cancer.
 Surgeons discovered cancer in one lung that spread to his aorta.
 One lung was removed.
 Yet, despite the disease's discouragingly high mortality rate, it became clear after radiation treatments that Godfrey had beaten the substantial odds against him.
 He returned to the air on a prime-time TV special but resumed the daily morning show on radio only, reverting to a format featuring guest stars such as ragtime pianist Max Morath and Irish vocalist Carmel Quinn, maintaining a live combo of first-rate Manhattan musicians (under the direction of Sy Mann) as he had done since the beginning.
 Godfrey also became a persuasive spokesman advocating regular medical checkups to detect cancer early, noting his cancer was cured only because it was discovered when still treatable.

 Godfrey's initial return to television occurred in a TV special centered on his gratitude to have survived what was by 1959 standards, an almost-certain death sentence.
 He sang, danced, did commercials and announced that he'd make greater use of the new videotape technology for the future.
 Despite appearing healthy on the broadcast, Godfrey, fearing the after-effects of his illness would adversely affect his appearance, announced that he would resume the Monday–Friday Arthur Godfrey Time on radio only, ending the daily TV broadcasts.